 Picture books, poems and Princi.
 October 21, 2009

-Posted by phoenixaeon in EA300, Instructions, Neil Gaiman, OU, The Principessa Files, books.4 comments
+Posted by phoenixaeon in books, EA300, Instructions, Neil Gaiman, OU, The Principessa Files.

 So I’ve just pre-ordered ‘Instructions‘ by Gaiman and Vess.
 Oh, how I am looking forward to getting this book.
 But, I shall have to wait until next June.
 Such a long wait.
 And such a pity.
 If it had been released in February then I would have been able to use it for the picture book essay on the kidlit course.
 As it is, it’s just hard luck.
 Ho hum.
 But still – eximacited!